NiklavsM/Gizmoball/docs/features.md

 * Toggle grid
 * Flexible editor
 * Properties tab for every gizmo
+* Ability to change gizmo colour
 * Check for .gizmo extension
 * Can add comments to .gizmo files
 * Can move absorbers with balls in it
 * Can change colors of the gizmos
 * New gizmos Octagon and Rhombus
-* Can load and save brom both play view and edit mode
+* Can load and save from both play view and edit mode
+* Status bar with relevant message

 **Misc**